Contusion Treatment in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk & Wareham, MA as well as Middletown, RI

 A contusion is a bruise and a very common soft tissue injury.
 Most contusions are minor and heal quickly.
 When contusions are severe, they can cause deep tissue damage.
 Recovery from a severe contusion can take several weeks.

-If you have a contusion or bruise that needs immediate medical care, you can rely on the exceptional medical services at Southcoast Health Urgent Care Center in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA.
+If you have a contusion or bruise that needs immediate medical care, you can rely on the exceptional medical services at Southcoast Health Urgent Care Center in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk, Wareham, MA and Middletown, RI.
 Find a doctor nearby today!

 Risk Factors for Bruising

 A contusion results from blunt force, such as a fall or direct blow.
 The force crushes small blood vessels, and sometimes the muscle fibers and connective tissue, without breaking the skin.
 Your body normally stops the bleeding quickly.
 But, a small amount of blood leaks into surrounding tissues and under the skin, forming a visible bruise.

 The following risk factors increase the likelihood of bruising easily:

 - Anticoagulant and antiplatelet medications, such as aspirin and warfarin (Coumadin)

 - Bleeding disorders due to liver disease, vitamin K deficiency or an inherited condition